 Your eavestroughs are the “rain catching channels” that are set up parallel (or nearly parallel) to the ground along the edges of your roof.
 Once your gutters have collected rainwater, it travels along the system to the downpipes, a pipe or set of pipes that are set up perpendicular (or nearly perpendicular) to the edge of your roof.
 These pipes then carry the rainwater to the ground and away from your home.
 It is simplistic efficiency at its best.

-Unfortunately for us, eavestroughs don’t just collect water – they also collect litter and debris that might fall onto your roof from nearby trees or be blown there during major storms.
+Unfortunately as Toronto roofers, we know that eavestroughs don’t just collect water – they also collect litter and debris that might fall onto your roof from nearby trees or be blown there during major storms.
 The primary cause of eavestrough or downspout problems is excess litter or debris building up and blocking drainage.
 When your eavestroughs or downspouts are fully or partially blocked, water will spill over, sometimes running down the side of your home, potentially causing water damage along the way.

 For this reason, most eavestroughs will also have gutter guards in place, which are essentially grates that prevent litter and debris from blocking your gutters and preventing the rainwater from flowing away from your home.
 Litter can still build up on top of your gutter guards, so you do still need to clean your gutters regularly; however, with proper gutter guard performance, your downspouts should never become clogged.